 This is really a shout-out to dogs in particular.
 If you are an avid pet lover, walking your dog is probably something you’re pretty used to.
 Another great way to get out and about is to take your pet with you and give them some exercise too.
 It’s even an excellent form of meditative exercise and can help your mental health as well.

 Finally, we have to mention apps.
-This is extremely up and coming, but there are so many apps out there now for walking, you'd be surprised.
-They even offer you incentive as well as support a lot of the time to help you make the most of your efforts.
+This is extremely up-and-coming, but there are so many apps out there now for walking that you’d be surprised.
+They even offer you incentives as well as support a lot of the time to help you make the most of your efforts.
 You might even earn some rewards.

-Walking to lose weight might be just the addition to your fitness you're looking for if it's something you enjoy.
-It's well worth a thought the next time you want to get out of the house if nothing else.
+Walking to lose weight might be just the addition to the fitness you’re looking for if it’s something you enjoy.
+It’s well worth a thought the next time you want to get out of the house, if nothing else.
 Reach your fitness goals however you can and do whatever exercise you enjoy!

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.